Professional Certificate in Assessing Childhood Trauma

 - Prepare a risk assessment and safety plan for children who have experienced abuse and potential trauma.

 - Demonstrate a developing understanding of the diverse cultural contexts of trauma and what enacting cultural safety in assessment entails

 You will be encouraged to extend your understanding of and respect for, the diverse cultural contexts in which trauma impacts occur and build your awareness of how the impacts of trauma are contextually nuanced, understood and discussed.
 You will also be exposed to information regarding different forms of risk for children and young people who have experienced trauma from abuse, and gain knowledge and skills to assess and mitigate some of these risks to the child and to others.
 Through a community of practice, you will be supported to explore these concepts in depth with relevant case examples, connect your learning directly to your practice, and implement reflective practice skills within a peer supervision model.

 The total time commitment expected for this course is 115 hours.
-The course will run over a 12-week period and will include independent study, online learning activities, and fortnightly Community of Practice sessions, facilitated online by child trauma specialists.
+The course will run over a 12-week period and will include independent study, online learning activities, written assessments and fortnightly Community of Practice sessions, facilitated online by child trauma specialists.
 Specifically, the Course involves:

 - Self-paced online learning activities (approximately 8 hours per fortnight)

 - Self-directed learning including reflection on practice and assessment preparation (approximately 8 hours per fortnight)

 Communities of Practice attendance is not compulsory, however, is highly recommended to enhance your learning experience in the course.